-4.2 Mrs Ann Pelham, the Headteacher, has ultimate responsibility within school for all matters relating to Special Educational Needs.
-This responsibility is distributed through the school's staffing structure, and is supported by the Governing Body.

-4.3 The Inclusion Governor, is on the Governing Body of Holly Park School.
+- 4.2 Mrs Ann Pelham, the Headteacher, has ultimate responsibility within school for all matters relating to Special Educational Needs.
+This responsibility is distributed through the school's staffing structure, and is supported by the Governing Body. - 4.3 The Inclusion Governor, is on the Governing Body of Holly Park School.
 The Inclusion Governor's role includes having an overview of Inclusion and monitoring systems at the school.
-They should also ask relevant questions to clarify procedures.

-4.4 Mrs. Diana Kelly is the Children's Co-ordinator.
-Her responsibilities include:

-- being the school's named person for Special Educational Needs - managing the day to day operation of the school's SEN policy and any related budget - co-ordinating provision for children with special educational needs and monitoring their progress along with relevant staff - liaising with and advising fellow teachers - managing the Inclusion Team - line managing the Teaching Assistants who work with the children who have statements, including arranging cover for when they attend courses or are off sick - Managing the 'Happy to be Me' intervention. - overseeing the records of all children with special educational needs - organising and reporting on annual reviews - ensuring Individual Education Plans are effective - liaising with parents of children with special educational needs - being available for parents who have concerns about their children - contributing to and arranging training for staff - liaising with the Families Co-ordinator for information about identified children

-• liaising with external agencies including the Local Authority's support and educational psychology services, speech and language therapists, CAMHS, HEWS, HIST and other health and social services, and voluntary bodies.
+They should also ask relevant questions to clarify procedures. - 4.4 Mrs. Diana Kelly is the Children's Co-ordinator.
+Her responsibilities include: - being the school's named person for Special Educational Needs - managing the day to day operation of the school's SEND policy and any related budget - co-ordinating provision for children with special educational needs and monitoring their progress along with relevant staff - liaising with and advising fellow teachers - managing the Inclusion Team - line managing the Teaching Assistants who work with the children who have Education and Health Care Plans, including arranging cover for when they attend courses or are off sick - overseeing the records of all children with special educational needs - organising and reporting on annual reviews - ensuring SEND support plans are effective - liaising with parents of children with special educational needs - being available for parents who have concerns about their children - contributing to and arranging training for staff - liaising with external agencies including the Local Authority's support and educational psychology services, speech and language therapists, CAMHS, IAT and other health and social services, and voluntary bodies.

-'The school should ensure that the SENCO has sufficient time and resources to enable them to fulfil their responsibilities in a similar way to other important strategic roles within the school.'
+'The school should ensure that the SENDCO has sufficient time and resources to enable them to fulfil their responsibilities in a similar way to other important strategic roles within the school.'

-5 High quality provision to meet the needs of children with SEN
+5 High quality provision to meet the needs of children with SEND